-• If the TOE does not provide facilities to supply the DTBS/R(s) then the relevant part of the SFR is trivially satisfied, and this should be stated in the ST.
+• From [2].
+If the TOE does not provide facilities to supply the DTBS/R(s) then the relevant part of the SFR is trivially satisfied, and this should be stated in the ST.

 - The TOE will reply with a random transaction ID after receiving the DTBS/R by the SSA Admin user when called by the SSA.
-The transaction ID will be passed as part of the SAD, thus enabling the TOE including the right DTBS/R as part of the signature operation
+The transaction ID or DTBS/R will be passed as part of the SAD, thus enabling the TOE including the right DTBS/R as part of the signature operation

-FDP\ACC.1.1/Signing

-The TSF shall enforce the Signing SFP on:
+FDP_ACC.1.1/Signing (from [2]) The TSF shall enforce the Signing SFP on: